phosphorik/batarang/README.md

 Integration with CodeIgniter
 ----------------------------

-You are suggested to place the four PHP files in application/libraries:
+You are suggested to place the four PHP files and the masks directory in application/libraries:

 1. ./Batarang.php
 2. ./BatarangConfig.php
 3. ./BatarangDB.php
 4. ./BatarangMasks.php
+5. ./masks/

 The three client content directories should go in your web root: